bookio/client/docs/syntax-very-short-reservation-language.md

 ![text](https://f.cloud.github.com/assets/4263707/1930691/22bc6f96-7eb2-11e3-97dd-9a7d10891833.png)

-Above you can see a sample conversation between a customer and the reservation server on a iPhone (SMS).
+Above you can see a sample conversation between a customer and the reservation server on an iPhone (SMS).

 The goal is to make the server part stateless, which will make the client side slighly more complex.